 Peter Thiel has argued that vertically integrated, complex monopolies are an “under-explored modality of technological progress.”
 Historically, companies that were able to accomplish monopolistic vertical integration were capital-intensive hardware companies.
 Prominent examples include Standard Oil, Ford, Intel, Tesla, and SpaceX.
 Thiel continues:

-“It's typically fairly capital intensive… we live in a culture where it's very hard to get people to buy into anything that's super complicated and takes very long to build.
+“[Vertical integration is] typically fairly capital intensive [and] we live in a culture where it's very hard to get people to buy into anything that's super complicated and takes very long to build.
 I think the key to [Tesla and SpaceX] was the complex vertically integrated monopoly structure they had.
-If you look at Tesla or SpaceX… there was no sort of single massive breakthrough.
+If you look at Tesla or SpaceX…there was no sort of single massive breakthrough.
 But what was really impressive was integrating all these pieces together and doing it in a way that was more vertically integrated than most other competitors.”

-Figure emulates the vertical integration model in hopes of creating a sustainable competitive advantage in the robotics industry.
+Figure emulates the vertical integration model to create a sustainable competitive advantage in the robotics industry.
 Though Figure began with a buy-over-build model to prioritize go-to-market speed, the lack of existing manufacturing expertise and supply chain immaturity forced Figure to vertically integrate every step of the robot production process.
 According to Adcock, Figure “is vertically integrated and design[s] everything in house: motors, sensors, actuators, structures, battery systems, embedded SW, firmware, controls, AI systems, etc.”

 Figure’s vertical integration is further supported by trends in manufacturing on-shoring and favorable federal policies, particularly in technology-focused sectors like electric and factory manufacturing.
 Legislation such as the Infrastructure Investment and Jobs Act ($1.2 trillion in direct spending and incentives), the Inflation Reduction Act ($370 billion in tax incentives), and the CHIPS Act ($50 billion in direct spending) have made domestic manufacturing increasingly attractive amid rising geopolitical risks.
 By establishing local manufacturing in the US, Figure can take advantage of government incentives, subsidies, and partnerships aimed at bolstering domestic industrial capacity, enhancing its vertical integration efforts.